cloudtracer/paskto/README.md

     Scan dir with indexes.               $ node paskto.js -d "/tmp/CC-MAIN-2017-39-index/" -o /tmp/rest-results.csv -a  /tmp/all-urls.csv

 ```

+## Create Custom Digest signatures
+A quick way to create new digest signatures for default content is to us [WARCPinch](https://chrome.google.com/webstore/detail/warcpinch/aejhoiiddnmdjhkkdobbcnebajjcjdkl) which is a Chrome Extension I hacked together based off of WARCreate except it creates digital signatures as well as WARC files.
+(Also adds highlight and right click functionality, which is useful to just highlight any identifying text to use as the name of the signatures).

 ## News & Updates

 Follow [@ThreatPinch](https://twitter.com/ThreatPinch) on twitter.